j-goodz/consensys_final/README.md

 > truffle migrate
 ```

-Onces the contracts have been compled and migrated, its time to open the front end UI.
+Once the contracts have been compled and migrated, its time to open the front end UI.
 If it did not open automatically when running 'npm start', you can enter the url http://localhost:3000 into your browser to interact with the project front end.

 #### Additional Information